Esholt Sewage Works Railway: Origins

 Bradford was a major force in woollen products in the 19th and into the 20th century; nearly 20% of the world's wool production was being handled at Bradford.
 A branch of the Leeds and Liverpool Canal extended up Bradford Dale from Shipley to a point near to where Bradford Forster Square railway station is today.
 Bradford Beck spilled into this canal arm and it suffered from very bad sewage problems.
-It was rumoured that the canal was so badly affected with incendiary chemicals and sulphureted Hydrogen, that children used to set the canal alight.
+It was rumoured that the canal was so badly affected with incendiary chemicals and sulphureted hydrogen, that children used to set the canal alight.

 Resolved to do something by new laws and the desire to rid themselves of the problem, Bradford Corporation initiated first the Frizinghall works (being the lowest part of the city at that time) and when this did not work, they bought the estate at Esholt adjacent to the River Aire.
 This was a protracted process that wasn't completed until 1906 with assent from parliament to build the works not being granted until 1909.

 The railway

-In 1910, a railway branch line was connected to the Midland Railway's Leeds & Bradford Railway Line, leaving as a northerly spur west of Apperley Bridge station and east of Thackley Tunnel.
+In 1910, a railway branch line was connected to the Midland Railway's Leeds & Bradford Railway Line, leaving as a northerly spur west of Apperley Viaduct and east of Thackley Tunnel.
 The spur left the mainline immediately east of the rail bridge over the Leeds & Liverpool Canal with the branch and associated sidings staying, for the most part, to the east and north of the canal, and west and south of the river as both curve north of Thackley.
 Branches at Thackley Hill bridged both watercourses.
 The connection with the Midland line required a signal box and exchange sidings for the transfer of wagons between the two systems.

 Sludge was pressed into 'Cake' at the Press House, a 237 ft long, by 92 ft wide building which housed the railway wagons in the basement.
 This allowed the 'Cake' to be gravity fed into the railway wagons for transfer to another part of the site.
 This would involve running into a siding, dumping the 'Cake' and leaving it to dry, before being sold as fertiliser and transhipped via the exchange sidings on the Midland line.